ameliemaia/stylus-platonic/Readme.md

 ## Contributing

-For any issues, bugs, feature requests please submit an issue.
+For any issues and bugs please submit an issue.

 If you would like to contribute to the library and / or have some good ideas on how things could be improved let's discuss it in the [Google group]().